rsokl/Learning_Python/Python/Module5_OddsAndEnds/WorkingWithFiles.md

 ![Pandas Parsed Figure](pics/Pandas_CSV.jpg)

 One of the main advantages of Pandas is that it **treats all the data as strings**, while NumPy only deals with numerical values.
-This allows Pandas to store information such as headers and date, while NumPy cannot.
+This allows Pandas to store information such as headers and dates, while NumPy cannot.
 Read the [Pandas documentation](https://pandas.pydata.org/pandas-docs/stable/index.html "Documentation Link") for more information.
 <!-- #endregion -->